jrief/django-formset/docs/source/styling.rst

 	  <button type="button" click="submit -> proceed">Submit</button>
 	</django-formset>

-That form displays two text input fields, one for the person's first- and its last name.
+that form displays two text input fields, one for the person's first- and its last name.
 Here we declared two constraints on the first two fields: The first name must start in upper case and contain at least one additional character in lower case, while the last name must consist of at least two, but no more than 50 characters.
 Additionally the user has to choose his gender using